Twinkle60/Cust_complaints_topics_extract/README.md

 ## Installation

-Download all the files and run the Jupyter Notebook provided.
+Go to 'Releases'.
+Download all the files under 'Final product' and run the Jupyter Notebook provided.

 __Note:__ Make sure that all the downloaded files are saved in the same location/folder.